stakwork/sphinx-key/sphinx-key/README.md

 - Use the binary at `~/vls-hsmd/lightning/cli/lightning-cli` to manage your node.
 - If you've reached this far, congratulations !
 You are all setup with a validating lightning signer.
 Go show it to your friends :)

-### How to launch the signer again

-- Plug in the ESP32-C3 dev board to your computer via data-enabled micro-USB.
-- `cd ~/sphinx-key`
-- `./deploy.sh`

 ### How to completely reset the signer

-- Plug in your ESP to your computer.
-- `esptool.py erase_flash`
-- Next, unplug your ESP32 from your computer.
 - Take out the SD card from its slot, and use your computer to clear all the data on it.
 Place it back in its slot after you've done so.
+- Plug in your signer to your computer.
+- `cd ~/sphinx-key && ./deploy.sh`
-- You can now go to the section above to get going again.
+- You can now go to the signer section above to get going again.

 ### DIY Hardware Setup